withhaibun/haibun-e2e-tests/README.md

 End to end / integration features with Haibun.

-Use node version 14 or latest.
+Use node version 14 (or later).

-cd to the project directory, then
+`cd` to the project directory, then

 `npm i` to install libraries